-Argon and nitrogen are inert gases, which means they don’t react with the molten metal in the incision, just blowing them down to the bottom.
+Argon and nitrogen are inert gases, which means that they do not react with the molten metal in the incision but blow it down to the bottom.
 The inert gas also protects the cutting edge from oxidation by the air.

 Compressed Air Cutting

 Compressed air can also be used to cut thin plates.

-Air pressure increased to the 5-6 bar is enough to blow away molten metal in the incision.
+Air pressure increased to 5-6 bar is enough to blow away molten metal from the incision.

-Since nearly 80% of the air is nitrogen, compressed air cutting is essentially a melting cut.
+Since nearly 80% of the air is nitrogen, compressed air cutting is essentially a thermal cutting method.

 Plasma Assisted Cutting

-If the parameters are selected properly, plasma clouds will appear in the plasma-assisted fusion cutting incision.
+If the parameters are selected properly, plasma clouds will appear in the incision during plasma-assisted fusion cutting.

 The plasma cloud consists of ionized metal vapor and ionized cutting gas.

 The plasma cloud absorbs the energy of the CO2 laser and converts it into heat on the workpiece, allowing more energy to be coupled to the workpiece, which results in faster melting of the metal and faster cutting.

-Therefore, the cutting process is also called high-speed plasma cutting.
+Therefore, the cutting process is also referred to as high-speed plasma cutting.

 The plasma cloud is transparent to the solid laser, so plasma-assisted fusion cutting can only be used with CO2 laser cutting.

 Gasify cutting vaporizes the material and minimizes the thermal effect on the surrounding material.

-Using continuous CO2 laser processing to evaporate materials with low heat and high absorption can achieve the above effects, such as thin plastic film and non-melting materials such as wood, paper and foam.
+Continuous CO2 laser processing can achieve this effect when evaporating materials with low heat and high absorption, such as thin plastic film and non-melting materials like wood, paper, and foam.

-Ultrashort pulse laser allows this technique to be applied to other materials.
+Ultrashort pulse lasers enable this technique to be applied to other materials.

 The free electrons in the metal absorb the laser and heat up significantly.

-The laser pulse does not react with molten particles and plasma, and the material sublimates directly, without the time to transfer energy to the surrounding material in the form of heat.
+The laser pulse doesn’t react with molten particles and plasma, and the material sublimates directly without transferring energy to the surrounding material as heat.